Audiovisual technologiesThe department, founded in 1999, includes turntables, tape recorders, audio equipment, transistor and tube radios.

 One of the most valuable objects is a battery-powered radio Marconi 4LS/1, produced in the years 1929-1930 by the Polish Marconi Works, a subsidiary of the English company Marconi Wireless Telegraph Co.
 Ltd. It was a luxurious radio, and today it is a true collector's gem.

-Other artefacts in the collection of the Museum of Municipal Engineering include an Echo 231 radio, a spring phonograph Mikiphone and an Anton Kresopolski Zakopane radio.
+Other artefacts in the collection of the Museum of Urban Engineering include an Echo 231 radio, a spring phonograph Mikiphone and an Anton Kresopolski Zakopane radio.

 The department also collects objects related to video playback, such as projectors, film cameras, TV sets, VCRs, photographic cameras, etc.